 Vitamin B9

-Why Vitamin B9 deficiency occurs?
+Why does Vitamin B9 deficiency occur?

 What to Do About Vitamin B9 Deficiency?